joelagnel/joelfernandes.org/_posts/2026-08-14-ubatch-continuous-batching.md

 ---
 layout: post
-title: "What llama.cpp means by batch"
+title: "llama.cpp and the ubatch"
 date: 2026-08-14
 categories: [machine-learning, inference]
 tags: [machine-learning, ml, llama-cpp, inference, transformers, attention, continuous-batching, kv-cache, vram, ubatch]
 author: Joel Fernandes
-description: "Notes from working out why -ub changes VRAM when only one session is active, and what continuous batching actually does inside a transformer layer."
+description: "Notes from working out why -ub changes VRAM when only one session is active, why the ubatch is not the batch, and what continuous batching actually does inside a transformer layer."
 published: true
 ---

 I spent some time recently trying to fit a model into a fixed amount of VRAM, and ran into something that did not add up.
 The suggestion was to lower `--ubatch-size`.
 But I only ever had one session talking to the server, and during generation a single session produces one token at a time.
-So the batch was already one.
-Lowering a batch parameter that was already effectively one should do nothing.
+Whatever that knob controlled was surely already one, and lowering one to something smaller should do nothing.
 So why `--ubatch-size`?

+The answer turned out to be that I did not know what the u stood for, and that the word batch means three different things depending on who is saying it.

-## Two things called batch
+## Three things called batch

 Most of my intuition about the word batch comes from training.
 There the activations flowing through the model have shape `[B, T, D]`. `B` is the batch